 - Start a blog for less than $4 a month.
-Sign up here for BlueHost to get our negotiated discount.
+Sign up here for BlueHost to get our negotiated discount rate.

 - Become an Instagram marketing pro to either grow your blog or become an influencer.
 Sign up for The Mother of Marketing’s Instagram Masterclass by clicking this link.

 - Sell affiliate products or your own products, like some of our Credit Card Pay Off Plan students do, on Amazon and Etsy.

 - Become a Facebook Ads pro to help other business owners.
 Learn all there is to know by signing up at this link here.

 - You can learn to become a freelance writer from our mentor here and make $60,000 a year in less than two years as we did.
 Sign up here.

 - Make $22+ an hour by clicking here teaching English to people around the world.

 - Write and publish your own book with Publish Your Purpose Press, a queer-owned and operated publisher created to help queer authors and readers live bigger.
 Start your authorship here.